hashicorp/terraform-provider-google/docs/r/dns_managed_zone.markdown

 ## Import

-Disk can be imported using any of these accepted formats:
+Managed zones can be imported using any of these accepted formats:

 ```
 $ terraform import google_dns_managed_zone.prod projects/{{project-id}}/managedZones/{{zone}}